roboogle/gtkmvc3/gtkmvco/docs/manual/impl.rst

 Models must be used to hold the *data* or *logic* of the application.
-They can be connected to observers (like Controllers) by a mechanism detailed by section :ref:`OPD`.
+They can be connected to observers (like Controllers) by a mechanism detailed by section :ref:`OP_top`.
 It is important to note that apart from during the registration phase, the model does not know that there exists a set observers connected to it.